 The first and possibly least-known difference is that quartzite is a natural stone formed by the metamorphic process, where rock meets heat and high pressure beneath the earth’s surface.
 It is then mined as is and cut into slabs.

 Quartz, however, is man-made and engineered to reach its finish.
 It’s very common for our customers to come in requesting natural stone (we are Wisconsin Granite after all!).
 But what they don’t know is that man-made quartz countertops are still derived from natural stone, which makes up around 90% of the material.
-They are, however, engineered by being mixed with pigment and silicone before being formed into countertops and it’s this process that changes its qualities.
+They are, however, engineered by being mixed with pigment and silicone before being formed into countertops and it’s this process that changes their qualities.

 Variations of the Material